Managing and deploying containerized applications

 docker push my-registry/my-container:latest

 By default, container images are not automatically updated when the image tag is not changed.
-You can use the POST/
+You can use the POST/ operation or the mw container recreate --pull CLI command to pull the latest image for the container stack.
+This will update the image tag to the latest version.

 Using volumes